emilyseibert/d3-lecture/README.md

 ```

 ### Additional exercises
+1. Add a button that when clicked, changes the color of the line.
+2. Add a button that when clicked, changes the point colors.
+3. Change radius of point when hovering over point

 ### Resources
 Some of the original code for this, in true D3 fashion, was adapted from these sources